iAerialRobo/MAVR-Net/README.md

 ## Datasets link:

-The part of validate datasets are in following: https://drive.google.com/file/d/1DfgWLfLJ0zHUOGUXlXQdDfDa8Ml0Z2aZ/view?usp=sharing We will release full data after the paper accept.
+The part of validate datasets is in following: https://drive.google.com/file/d/1DfgWLfLJ0zHUOGUXlXQdDfDa8Ml0Z2aZ/view?usp=sharing We will release full data after the paper accept.

 # Citation